Leicester scheme for the admission arrangements for pupils to schools 2022/23

 - obtain a copy of the supplementary information form from the free/voluntary aided/academy school(s) for which they intend to express a preference on the common application form.
-Schools may include this form in their prospectus pack, and it should also be available from the LA or schools website.
+Schools may include this form in their prospectus pack, and it should also be available from the local authority or school’s website.

 - complete the supplementary information form(s)

 - complete the on-line application at Leicester.gov.uk/admissions by the 31 October 2021 for secondary transfer and 15 January 2022 for first time admissions and transfer from infant to junior schools

 - return the supplementary information form(s) to the preferred voluntary aided/academy or free school(s) by 31 October 2021 for secondary transfer and 15 January 2022 for first time admissions and transfer from infant to junior schools

 9.5.
 The supplementary information provided by parents will be used by the free/ voluntary aided/academy school in applying their admission criteria.
 This information would be over and above the standard information supplied through the on-line application.